Lecturer in Law

 Previously, Karlan was the President and CEO, founder and a member of the Board of Directors of Imperial Credit Commercial Mortgage Investment Corp., a NASDAQ listed REIT that invested in both commercial real estate and commercial mortgage loans in the U.S. and Europe.
-Imperial Credit Commercial was the top performing mortgage REIT from the time of its 1997 initial public offering that raised more than $500 million of equity capital through the date of its sale to another public company in 2000.
+Imperial Credit Commercial Mortgage was the top performing mortgage REIT from the time of its 1997 initial public offering that raised more than $500 million of equity capital through the date of its sale to another public company in 2000.

 Karlan began his career at JMB Realty Corp. in Chicago in 1985 where he was a Senior Vice President and partner and led the acquisition of the Cadillac Fairview Company, one of the largest real estate firms in North America.
-Karlan has acquired and financed more than 100 commercial properties and portfolios of commercial mortgage loans globally with a gross asset value exceeding $10 billion on behalf of institutional and other investors.
+Karlan has acquired and financed more than 1,000 commercial properties and commercial mortgage loans globally with a gross asset value exceeding $10 billion on behalf of institutional and other investors.

 Karlan graduated with honors from Harvard Law School, Harvard Business School and Harvard College, received a John Harvard Scholarship for academic achievement of the highest distinction and was a winner of the Williston contract negotiation competition.
 Karlan is a featured speaker at institutional and private equity conferences and has served on the boards of public and private companies and philanthropic organizations.
 He is a member of the California State Bar and is a California licensed real estate broker.